finopsfuntimes/ProjectOpsEmpFinDims/README.md

 #### Part 4 - Extend F&O business logic to lookup default financial dimensions
 There is a batch job in F&O which is responsible for creating the journal lines from the actuals records that were passed into F&O through DualWrite.
 The class containing this code is `ProjActualsImportIntegration`.
 This is an extension of another class, `ProjCDSActualsImportIntegration` which was used in previous versions of F&O when D365 PSA (Project Service Automation) was configured to integrate with it.

-The majority of the code which initialises the journal line still sits inside the base class, and so we will extend that base class with some additional business logic to lookup the default dimensions of the employee, based on the email address that was passed over with the 'actuals' record.
+Much of the code which initialises the journal lines still sits inside the base class, and so we will extend that base class with additional business logic to lookup the default dimensions of the employee, based on the email address that was passed over with the 'actuals' record.

 Returning to Visual Studio in the F&O development environment and the project created in part 2 of the customisation, we need to extend the class `ProjCDSActualsImportIntegration` and use the [chain of command approach](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/extensibility/method-wrapping-coc) to allow us to append some code to the initJournalLine method, as shown in the screenshot below.
 We can then add a new method where we execute our custom business logic and call it after executing the standard logic.

 *screenshot*

+The code is wrapped in a check to ensure it only executes when the current legal entity is configured to run in Project Operations integrated mode and only if the record being processed actually contains a value in the email field.
+The steps we then have to go through to get the default dimensions are as follows and demonstrated in the code in the screenshot:

+ - Use the email address to identify a user record
+ - Get the worker record associated with that user record
+ - Get the employment record for that worker in the current legal entity
+ - Copy the financial dimensions onto the journal line

+*screenshot*

+The code sample above is good for demonstrating the steps and the individual data sources used to get to the required info but is inefficient because it makes multiple calls to the database.
+To address this, we will create a SQL view, which will allow us to quickly lookup the required info with a single query.

+A SQL view is based on a query defined in the project, so we will go to add new object and choose query.

+We then add the data sources, with their relations to the query definition.

+Then we can create the SQL view and define it with the query we just created.
+A build will ne needed at this stage to synchronise the database and create the new view.

+Finally, we can refactor our business logic to query our new view directly as below.
+You can grab the source code for the whole class from the repo here. *to be linked*

+After another build, we are then ready to test the end to end solution to verify that any newly created journal lines are indeed picking up the default financial dimensions of the employee who performed the work!